Built for Bliss – Home Style

 In fact, with Naisoso Island’s latest offering, you can own your own private tropical island villa to live or holiday in whenever you like, while reaping the rewards from the holiday letting pool which overflows with occupancy while you’re not there.

-For investors, this is a highly lucrative and rare offering where they can own their own freehold property in Fiji, enjoy the ultimate lifestyle when they want in the luxurious villa, and then make the most of the island’s on-site management team, who personally manage the investment for them to maximise returns.
+For investors, this is a highly lucrative and rare offering where they can own their own freehold property in Fiji, enjoy the ultimate lifestyle when they want from the luxurious villa, and then make the most of the island’s on site management team, who personally manage the investment for them to maximise returns.

 Naisoso Island residential resort manager Nyssa Berryman says these villas present a unique offering rarely seen in Fiji.